checkstyle/contribution/checkstyle-tester/README.md

 you can specify at projects-to-test-on.properties path to local file system if you have some repositories on your local, example: "checkstyle=/home/username/java/git-repos/checkstyle/checkstyle".

-DEPLOY:
+## Deploy Report:

-to github pages repo (https://pages.github.com/) to share your report with other:
+The created report can be deployed to github pages repo (https://pages.github.com/) to share with others:

 1) please follow instruction from https://pages.github.com/ to create your static web site on github;